-To eliminate debt from your life and take control of your money, it’s all about developing good habits and discipline that you can maintain for the long term.
+If you want to eliminate debt from your life and take control of your money, then you have to be all about developing good habits and discipline that you can maintain for the long term.

 You have to change the way you think, the way you react to certain situations, and the way you feel about those situations if you want to succeed at anything in life, especially money.